HVPA/hvpa.github.io/data/index.md

 ###Research Data

 Data contributed by laboratories that are not accredited for diagnostic purposes to the Node (research data) undergoes the same accuracy checks as diagnostic data regardless of whether they are submitted through the HVP Exporter or via a bulk, manual upload process.
-In terms of ensuring data quality, due to the disparate nature of the ways that research data can be generated, assessing data quality in a standardised fashion is difficult.</p>
+In terms of ensuring data quality, due to the disparate nature of the ways that research data can be generated, assessing data quality in a standardised fashion is difficult.

 There are currently no recognised standards for accrediting research data generation practices that can be leveraged to assess the quality of data submitted to the Node.
 To address this, the Node is working to generate a national data quality standard.
-Until such time that a standard exists, the Node will continue to clearly differentiate the sources of data contained in the Node to allow users to clearly identify data that has been quality assessed to a recognised standard.</p>
+Until such time that a standard exists, the Node will continue to clearly differentiate the sources of data contained in the Node to allow users to clearly identify data that has been quality assessed to a recognised standard.